polipones/pod-hugo-main-website/content/posts/pod_o_gym/220724_operating_rules/index.en.md

 layout: post
 ---

-On 18.
-8. 2022 Pod-O-Gym operating rules were updated, you can download them here: [Pod-O-Gym Operating rules](/en/services/pod-o-gym/pod_o_gym_operating_rules.pdf).
-Do not forget to study new rules before your next visit to Pod-O-Gym.
-Pod-O-Gym manager and his team also cleaned tatami with pressure washer last weekend.
+The Pod-O-Gym operating rules were updated on 18 August 2022.
+Read the [current operating rules](https://s3.pod.cvut.cz/common/provozni_rady/pod_o_gym/pod_o_gym_operating_rules.pdf) before your next visit.
+The Pod-O-Gym manager and team also cleaned the tatami with a pressure washer during the previous weekend.